PoCInnovation/Workshops/software/28.Gin/README.md

-# Workshop 2 - API REST in Go with Gin
+# Workshop - API REST in Go with Gin

-In this workshop we will learn how to use the main functions of the Gin package in Go and how to create a REST API.
+:heavy_check_mark: Learn the basics of REST API.

+:heavy_check_mark: Learn how to use basic features of the [gin](https://github.com/gin-gonic/gin) framework.

 > :bulb: A quick [documentation](https://searchapparchitecture.techtarget.com/definition/RESTful-API) about REST API.